All Episodes

 I said, for what?

-I said, I just told you, your buddy on 43rd Street told me to write the right turn here.
+Your buddy on 43rd Street told me to rate the right turn here.

 He's like, I don't know who you're talking about.

-It says traffic cop, I talked to him.
+I talked to him.

-He said I can make the right.
+He said, I can make the right.

 Maybe you should radio him and ask him.

-So he's just like, Oh my god.
+So he's just like, oh, my God.

-Oh, he l he let you go for his own sanity.
+He let you go for his own sanity.

 He let you go because he couldn't handle any more of it.

-That's why he didn't.
+That's why he.

 But he did.